Which school do you want to support?

 A small number of public "exam schools" in California (nine, by one estimate) have an application-based selective admission process.
 These schools also define their "attendance area" broadly, accepting students throughout their sponsoring district.
 A prominent example is San Francisco's Lowell High School.

-When parents have a choice, where do they send their children to school?
+When parents have a choice of schools, where do they send their children?
 The answer is individual and complicated.
 Parents may prefer one school over another for all kinds of reasons, from ambition to proximity to a feeling of "fit."
 In the early days of the school choice movement, many expected that parents would abandon low-scoring schools, flocking to better ones and in the process leading to more integration.
 In practice, it turns out that school choice systems tend to make schools somewhat more segregated rather than less.

 The biggest real-world test of this question comes from New Orleans, which implemented a massive school choice program in the aftermath of Hurricane Katrina.
 Writing for the Brown Center Chalkboard, Tulane University researcher Lindsay Bell Wexler summarizes the findings: "In general, research on both charter- and voucher-based school choice has found that these programs are more likely to lead to small increases in segregation than to improve integration.
 These results are not entirely surprising, given research on parents’ preferences showing that families tend to choose schools with students from similar backgrounds."